 - Focus on quality over quantity.

-At Zina's Fine Food, we are focused on providing high-quality pasta, salad, and vegetable products to our customers.
+At Zina's Fine Foods, we are focused on providing high-quality pasta, salad, and vegetable products to our customers.
 We use only the finest ingredients; our commitment to quality has helped us attract customers looking for a higher-quality product.
 For example, we buy produce that is grown locally, weather permitting of course.
-Zina’s uses only the best pasta in the world - produced in Italy, using the world-famous bronze-cut extruding method.
+Zina’s Fine Foods uses only the best pasta in the world - produced in Italy, using the world-famous bronze-cut extruding method.
 We sample hundreds of different ingredients from around the world - to settle only for those that are truly outstanding.
 If you're an entrepreneur in the food business, we encourage you to focus on quality over quantity.
 It's a strategy that will help you attract the best customers and grow your business.

 - Personalize your products and services.